Dev-Forum-GBG/docker-workshop/Intro.md

 ## What is a Container?

-At first glance, a container looks like a virtual machine, running its own operating system and any applicstions you put in it.
+At first glance, a container looks like a virtual machine, running its own operating system and any applications you put in it.

 Try running a container, and you will immediately see that they are much more lightweight, and start up in almost no time.
 What's up with that?